mcgov/cpp-docs/docs/cpp/address-sanitizer-runtime.md

 ASan poisoning has an alignment requirement: the user must add padding such that the padding ends on a byte boundary in the shadow memory.
 Since each bit in the ASan shadow memory encodes the state of a byte in real memory, this means that **the total size of each allocation including any padding must align on a 8 byte boundary.** If this requirement is not satisfied it can lead to incorrect bug reporting, including missed and false-positive reports.

-See the included examples for a little background.
-One is a small program to show what can go wrong with manual shadow memory poisoning.
+[See the provided example programs for an illustration of the requirement and potential issues.](https://github.com/mcgov/asan_alignment_example) One is a small program to show what can go wrong with manual shadow memory poisoning.
 The second is an example implementation of manual poising using the `std::allocator` interface.

-To build and run the allocator example:

-   `nmake allocator && allocator.exe`

-To build the 'bad unpoisoning' example:

-   `nmake unpoison && unpoison.exe`